obsius/tbjson-handler/README.md

 ## Methods

-All classes that inherit from `Handler` (the default and only export of this package) will have the following methods:
+All classes that inherit from `TbjsonHandler` (the default and only export of this package) will have the following methods:

 ### inject(parentHandler) => undefined